Store-Bought Caesar Dressing

 Common Mistakes

-• Using store-bought caesar dressing as a "small exception" — on Paleo, even small amounts of Not Allowed foods can undermine the diet's purpose.
+• Treating store-bought caesar dressing as a "small exception" — on Paleo, even small amounts run against the diet's core logic.

-• Assuming store-bought caesar dressing is restricted on all diets — its classification varies by dietary framework.
+• Assuming store-bought caesar dressing is excluded on every diet, when in fact the classification varies considerably by framework.

 Better Alternatives